 Benefits of Dental Implants

-Root to Crown: The reason dental implants are so special is because they are the only treatment that restores a tooth both above and below the gum line.
+Root to Crown: The reason dental implants are so special is that they are the only treatment that restores a tooth both above and below the gum line.
 A titanium “root” is placed into the jawbone that is used to support any number of replacement teeth.
 This makes them extremely stable, and they also don’t require support from the surrounding teeth like regular bridges and dentures.

 Protects Against Bone Loss: When a tooth goes missing, the jawbone in the area naturally starts to shrink and change shape because it has lost the support of the underlying tooth root.
 Implants bring back this root, preserving the jawbone, which helps maintain the strength of the bite as well as the overall shape of the face.